Groupon shares mobile location plans with Congress

-SAN FRANCISCO Groupon Inc disclosed some details of its plan to offer location-based offers through mobile phones when the largest daily deal company responded on Thursday to Congressional questions about its privacy policies.
+SAN FRANCISCO, Aug 18 Groupon Inc disclosed some details of its plan to offer location-based offers through mobile phones when the largest daily deal company responded on Thursday to Congressional questions about its privacy policies.

 "Groupon currently does not access location data when the Groupon mobile application is not running.
 However, our customers are asking for services that require this functionality," Schellhase wrote in the letter, a copy of which was released on Thursday by Barton and Markey.